 Health Knowledge Monitoring and Response System Pilot Program

-The Health Knowledge Monitoring and Response System (HKMRS) Pilot is a one-year effort that seeks to test the possibility of building upon a network of community monitoring, prevalence assessment, and response to disrupt the spread of inaccurate health information and deliver timely, relevant, and accurate health information at the local and national level.
+The Health Knowledge Monitoring and Response System (HKMRS) Pilot is an effort that seeks to test the possibility of building upon a network of community monitoring, prevalence assessment, and response to disrupt the spread of inaccurate health information and deliver timely, relevant, and accurate health information at the local and national level.

 The HKMRS Pilot is supported by the Centers for Disease Control and Prevention, the National Heart, Lung, and Blood Institute, and the National Institute of Minority Health and Health Disparities.